MonroeMegalonyx/vjoleary.github.io/cv.md

 permalink: /cv/
 tags: cv
 ---
 This page was originally written in Markdown for GitHub.
-This CV is also available as a PDF <a href="{{ site.baseurl }}/assets/docs/cv.pdf">here.</a>
+My shortened resume is also available as a PDF <a href="{{ site.baseurl }}/assets/docs/resume.pdf">here.</a>

 ## Professional History
-*Dec 2013 - Dec 2017* **Curatorial Assistant** (Ted Daeschler, PhD.)
-Vertebrate Paleontology, Academy of Natural Sciences (ANSP) Philadelphia, PA
-* Designed and implemented a FileMaker Pro database of 20,000+ specimens and 3D images for ANSP
+*Jun - Jul 2018* **Truman Scholarship Summer Institute Intern** (Reid Sherman, PhD.)
+U.S. Global Change Research Program, White House Office of Science and Technology Policy, Washington, DC
+* Identify and rank data links in GCIS’s web of provenance based on source material completeness
+* Support development of the Fourth National Climate Assessment (NCA4)

-*Jun - Aug 2017* **NOAA Hollings Scholar Intern** (Chris Amante)
+*Jun - Aug 2017* **NOAA Hollings Scholar Intern** (Chris Amante, PhD.)
-National Centers for Environmental Information (NCEI) Boulder, CO.
+National Centers for Environmental Information (NCEI), NOAA, Boulder, CO.
 * Developed a global model of elevation with public bathymetric and topographic datasets using ArcGIS and Bash, available as an update to NOAA's previous ETOPO1 model

 *Mar - Sep 2016* **Biodiversity Informatics Research CO-OP** (Steve Dilliplane)
-Center for Systematic Biology and Evolution, Academy of Natural Sciences (ANSP) Philadelphia, PA
+Center for Systematic Biology and Evolution, Academy of Natural Sciences (ANSP), Philadelphia, PA
 * Migrated 8800+ records into FileMaker Pro using recognized metadata standards
 * Documented an automated work-flow using MySQL to import and standardize several distinct Symbiota, Microsoft Excel, and FileMaker Pro databases into a single Specify repository

 *Mar - Sep 2015* **Geographic Information System (GIS) Research CO-OP** (Jerry Mead, PhD.)
-Patrick Center for Environmental Research, Academy of Natural Sciences (ANSP) Philadelphia, PA
+Patrick Center for Environmental Research, Academy of Natural Sciences (ANSP), Philadelphia, PA
 * Visualized biodiversity for 600+ sampled locations in Jamaica using ArcGIS, QGIS, and R

-*Jun - Aug 2014* **STAR (Students Tackling Advanced Research) Scholar** (Daniel Duran, PhD.)
+*Jun - Aug 2014* **Students Tackling Advanced Research (STAR) Scholar** (Daniel Duran, PhD.)
-Drexel University Office of Undergraduate Research (OUR) Philadelphia, PA
+Office of Undergraduate Research, Drexel University, Philadelphia, PA
 * Forecasted potential range expansion of invasive crayfish using MaxEnt and online environmental data

+*Dec 2013 - Dec 2017* **Curatorial Assistant** (Ted Daeschler, PhD.)
+Vertebrate Paleontology Collection, Academy of Natural Sciences (ANSP), Philadelphia, PA
+* Designed and implemented a FileMaker Pro database of 20,000+ specimens and 3D images for ANSP

 ## Teaching and Outreach
 *2018* **English Second Language Teacher**
+St. Thomas Aquinas Catholic Community Center, Philadelphia, PA
-* Assisted Aquinas Center with their "English for Speakers of Other Languages" courses
+* Assisted with "English for Speakers of Other Languages" courses for 15+ adults 2 hours per week

-*2017 - 2018* **Society for Science and the Public Advocate**
+*2017 - 2018* **High School STEM Mentor**
+Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), Philadelphia, PA
-* Volunteered with Lindy Center for Civic Engagement and School District of Philadelphia as a teaching assistant in 9th and 10th grade science classrooms
+* Mentored 50+ students in 9th and 10th grade science classrooms for 8 hours per week

 *2016 - 2017* **Drexel Community Scholar**
+Lindy Center for Civic Engagement, Drexel University, Philadelphia, PA
-* Coordinated after-school STEM activities for 3rd and 4th grade students in the School District of Philadelphia
+* Coordinated after-school STEM activities for 30+ 3rd and 4th grade students for 5 hours per week

+*2014 - 2015* **Guest Instructor**
+College of Arts and Science, Drexel University, Philadelphia, PA
-*2014 - 2015* I co-developed a new community-based-learning course at Drexel University focused on climate change, urban ecology, and scientific communication along the Schuylkill River
+* Co-developed a new community hybrid course for Drexel University, which combined lectures in the classroom and in the community.
+18 students presented ideas to engage Philadelphia residents on topics of climate change, urban ecology, and public health along the Schuylkill River Walking Trail.

-*2008 - 2013* I directed educational activities such as children's summer camps and special events at the Oglebay Good Zoo
+*2008 - 2013* **Educator**
+Education Department, Oglebay Good Zoo, Wheeling, WV
+* Directed educational activities including summer camps for 4 to 6 year old children for 40 hours per week

 ## Education
 *2013 - 2018* **Drexel University**, Pennoni Honors College, Philadelphia, PA GPA - 3.5